laravel/nova-docs/4.0/resources/repeater-field.md

 }
 ```

-In addition, the `fields` method for the `Repeatable` must contain a field matching the `uniqueField`.
-In this example, the `LineItem` block might look like this:
+In addition, the `fields` method for the `Repeatable` must contain a field matching the `uniqueField`:

 ```php
 use Laravel\Nova\Fields\ID;